 In summary, we were asked to support the ambitious scale-up aspirations of Altia’s leadership team.

-Over 5 years and 7 conferences, our work contributed to an incredibly successful conference series on behalf of the Altia leadership team.
+Over 5 years and 7 conferences, our work contributed to an incredibly successful ‘conference series’ and ‘national forum’ on behalf of the Altia leadership team.
 The results of this are as follows…

 – The undoubted success of the initial event and subsequent expansion of the event format to multiple events per year.

-– The recognition of the new national forum as the no-1 of its type ‘nationally’ and quite possibly ‘internationally.’
+– The recognition of the new national forum as the no-1 event of its type ‘nationally.’

-This undoubtedly supported the scale-up aspirations of the main brand ‘Altia.’
+This supported the scale-up aspirations of the main ‘Altia’ brand.
+This resulted in…

-– Improved standing for Altia amongst key influencers and high-level decision-makers in law-enforcement.
+– An improved standing for Altia amongst ‘key influencers’ and ‘high-level decision-makers’ in law-enforcement.

-– The consideration of Altia as ‘thought-leaders’ within their sector.
+– The newly formed consideration of Altia as ‘thought-leaders’ within their sector.

-– New partnership opportunities for Altia with other brands in the sector.
+– New partnership opportunities for Altia with other brands in law-enforcement.

 Vital efficiencies were made overall several years by standardising key communications.
 Items such as brochure templates, hero images and deck-slides all had high-quality creative frameworks underpinning them – allowing for exceptional time savings whilst maintaining a quality edge.